Accounting – Balance Sheet – Asset Accounts

 Here are some of the asset accounts that you may want to keep for your business.

-Cash includes client’s cheques that haven’t been deposited, petty cash funds, coins, and notes.
+Cash includes client’s cheques that haven’t been deposited, petty cash (Also see Importance of a Petty Cash Book), coins, and notes.
 You should keep separate general for ledger each of these types of cash.
 You will later combine all the amounts and report them as cash and cash equivalents or the total cash in the balance sheet.